-The Red Sea city includes important archaeological monasteries, as it is the source of Coptic Orthodox monasticism, and monasticism in Egypt began at the hand of Anba Antonius, the world's first monk, who gave its name to the Monastery of Saint Anthony in the Red Sea, which is the first monastery to be established in the world.
+The Red Sea city includes important archaeological monasteries, as it is the source of Coptic Orthodox monasticism, and monasticism in Egypt began at the hand of Anba Antonius, the first monk in the world, who attributed his name to the Monastery of St. Antonius on the Red Sea, which is the first monastery to be established in the world.

 The Monastery of St. Anthony in the city of "Ras Gharib", and the Monastery of St. Paul in the city of "Zaafarana" are among the most important monasteries in Egypt, and they are among the oldest monasteries that date back to the Byzantine era.